hrgerber/FlyByWire/README.md

 Xcode project with everything included.
 You know what to do.

-The remote server can be run with the server.py script thats in the FlyByWireServerOSX.
+The remote server can be run with the server.py script that's in the FlyByWireServerOSX folder.

 Enjoy